-It’s no coincidence that I decided to put orange marmalade at the bottom of the list.
+It’s no coincidence that I decided to put orange marmalade at the bottom of the list, as it’s better off as an alternative ingredient for tamarind paste.
 Even though it is made from oranges, orange marmalade should only be the last resort for substituting orange zest.

 Orange marmalade is a burst of flavor that enhances your culinary experience when combined with any other ingredients.
 Even so, the orange part in the marmalade is not as vibrant as zest.
 If your guests are the dessert connoisseur, chances are that they will notice a striking difference – the bitter aftertaste that lingers.

 Still, left with some questions about orange zest and its substitution?
 Read this section to see the answers you are looking for.